Harshi1097/Harshitha-Guggilam/README.md

 //FOLDERS IN MY PROJECT:

 ->Styles for the project are given in "css" folder.<br />
-//->Images for webpages are given in "images" folder.<br />
+->Images for webpages are given in "images" folder.<br />
 ->Javascripts validations and jqueries are given in "js" folder.<br />
 ->SQL files which are used for dumping data into database are given in "sql" folder<br />
 ->SQL queries regarding problem statement-2 are given in "problem statement-2" folder<br />